vega-alfaro/vega-alfaro.github.io/README.md

-# Andrey Vega Alfaro's Portfolio
+# Andrey Vega Alfaro Portfolio

 Welcome to my professional portfolio website.
 Here you can find information about my projects, papers, blog posts, and how to contact me.